 - Pre-calibrated with X-rite i1 Display Pro

-Rent the best photo editing laptops and tablets from Hire Intelligence
+Rent the best photo editing laptops, desktops, all in one computers, and tablets from Hire Intelligence

-When you rent a photo editing laptop from Hire Intelligence, all this is taken care of.
-We’ll help you select the best model for your needs, and offer ongoing technical support and advice, all at an affordable rate.
+When you rent a photo editing laptop or desktop computer for photo editing from Hire Intelligence, all this is taken care of for you!
+We’ll help you select the best model for your needs, and offer ongoing technical support and advice – all at an affordable rate.
 Best of all, it’s simple to upgrade to the very latest and greatest tech whenever you need to.